quanc/Docs/aspnet/security/authorization/policies.rst

      }
  }

-Now, assuming both handlers are registered when a policy evaluates the EnterBuildingRequirement if either handler succeeds the policy evaluation will succeed.
+Now, assuming both handlers are `registered <security-authorization-policies-based-handler-registration>` when a policy evaluates the EnterBuildingRequirement if either handler succeeds the policy evaluation will succeed.

 Accessing Request Context In Handlers
 -------------------------------------

 The Handle method you must implement in a handle has two parameters, an ``AuthorizationContext`` and the ``Requirement`` you are handling.
-Frameworks such as MVC, or Jabbr are free to add any object to the ``Resource`` property on the AuthorizationContext to pass through extra information.
+Frameworks such as MVC or Jabbr are free to add any object to the ``Resource`` property on the AuthorizationContext to pass through extra information.

 For example MVC passes an instance of ``Microsoft.AspNet.Mvc.Filters.AuthorizationContext`` in the resource property which be used to access HttpContext, RouteData and everything else MVC provides.